sampsonv/github-trending/README.md

 # github-trending
 ## All language

+* 【2025-08-30】[microsoft / mcp](https://github.com/microsoft/mcp) - Catalog of official Microsoft MCP (Model Context Protocol) server implementations for AI-powered data access and tool integration
+* 【2025-08-30】[humanlayer / humanlayer](https://github.com/humanlayer/humanlayer) - HumanLayer enables AI agents to communicate with humans in tool-based and async workflows.
+Guarantee human oversight of high-stakes function calls with approval workflows across slack, email and more.
+Bring your LLM and Framework of choice and start giving your AI agents safe access to the world.
+Agentic Workflows, human in the loop, tool calling
+* 【2025-08-30】[mercurjs / mercur](https://github.com/mercurjs/mercur) - Open-source multi-vendor marketplace platform for B2B & B2C.
+Built on top of MedusaJS.
+Create your own custom marketplace. 🛍️
 * 【2025-08-24】[winapps-org / winapps](https://github.com/winapps-org/winapps) - Run Windows apps such as Microsoft Office/Adobe in Linux (Ubuntu/Fedora) and GNOME/KDE as if they were a part of the native OS, including Nautilus integration.
 Hard fork of https://github.com/Fmstrat/winapps/
 * 【2025-08-24】[HKUDS / DeepCode](https://github.com/HKUDS/DeepCode) - "DeepCode: Open Agentic Coding (Paper2Code & Text2Web & Text2Backend)"
 * 【2025-08-24】[scottpetrovic / mesh2motion-app](https://github.com/scottpetrovic/mesh2motion-app) - Import a 3D Model and automatically assign and export animations